The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: The Multi-zone Model

 Following \JJ{} (and more recently \citealt{james+24}), we control the slope of the radial metallicity gradient by adjusting the strength of the mass-loading in Galactic winds.
 The mass-loading, $\eta := \dot\Sigma_{\rm out} / \dot \Sigma_\star$, the ratio between the surface density rates of gas leaving the system and star formation, is set to

 where

 is adapted from \citet{hayden+14} assuming Mg is representative of $\alpha$ elements.
 The recycling correction $r\approx 0.4$ accounts for the return of stellar envelopes back to the ISM (for a \citealt{kroupa01} IMF after 10 Gyr; see section 2 from \citealt{WAF17}).
 This choice of $\eta(R)$ results in a [$\alpha$/H] gradient consistent with APOGEE measurements \citep[e.g.,][]{frinchaboy+13, hayden+14, weinberg+19}.
-Compared to \citet{james+21, james+24}, our metallicity gradient is flatter within 5 kpc (and our $\eta\to0$ at similar radius).
+Compared to \citet{james+21, james+24}, our metallicity gradient is flatter within 5 kpc, since the outflow rates go to zero near this radius.
 If we change our assumed yield scale, the values of $\eta$ will re-scale accordingly to maintain observationally-consistent chemical trends.
-Following \JJ, we neglect radial gas flows.
+Following \JJ, we neglect radial gas flows (see discussion below).

 To create representative stellar samples to compare with APOGEE, we draw \nsubgiants\ stars from the simulated stellar populations.
 First, we draw a random zone (weighted by the number of observed subgiants in each zone) and then draw a random particle in the zone weighted by the stellar population mass.
 Galactocentric radii are taken from astroNN \citep{leung+bovy19, leung+bovy19b} to derive the number of subgiants in each zone.
 The choice of stellar selection function predominantly affects the metallicity distribution, but leaves abundance trends the same in this model.